Sandika Joy's Story

 I was finally standing on my own two feet.
 And it was all because of the choices I made and not because of someone else making them for me!
 Plus, I felt I had found my purpose.
 I knew by then that I wanted to be a coach and to work with women.
 It was an incredible feeling!
 Looking back, I realize my breakdown was actually my breakthrough!

 When I first stepped into Rhodes Wellness College in Vancouver, I had a warm, tingling wave of sensation come over my body, which told me that this was the next step for me.
-Life was so exciting; during the week I would be studying in Vancouver, loving all I was learning, and then the weekends I spent in the mountains, forests, and waterfalls with my dreamy man!
-Adventure was just outside our doorstep.
+Life was so exciting; during the week I would be studying in Vancouver, loving all I was learning, and then the weekends I spent in the mountains, forests, and waterfalls!
+Adventure was just outside my doorstep.

 I celebrated my graduation by taking the trip of my dreams.
 I went to Bali with some of my classmates, where we met with a wise healer.
 We each would get a chance to ask him a question.
 I didn't have this as a plan, but it popped into my head to ask him about my name.
 I had felt for some time that I wanted a new name; I couldn't explain it except that when I introduced myself to people, my name didn't feel like me.
 I sometimes think when we grow and change that we need something to symbolize this change for us.